The Cut-Flower Gardener's Guide to Growing Tall Zinnias

 The pinching technique: When zinnia stems reached 16-18 inches tall, I cut each stem back down to around 14 inches (just above the first layer of netting).
 This encourages the stem to thicken at the bottom and branch out, creating multiple blooms at different heights.

-As the zinnias grew taller, I continued redirecting any stems that fell out of the netting or grew through the wrong spaces, keeping them growing straight up since they naturally want to grow sideways.
+As the zinnias grew taller, I continued redirecting any stems that fell out of the netting or grew through the wrong spaces, training them to grow straight up since they naturally want to grow sideways.

 First bloom: June 25th!